Tufin/oasdiff/README.md

 ### Limitations of the New Breaking Changes Method
 - no checks for `context` instead of `schema` for request parameters
 - no checks for `callback`s
-- false-positive breaking change error when the path parameter renamed both in path and in parameters section to the same name, this can be mitigated with the checks errors ignore feature

 ## Composed Mode
 Composed mode compares two collections of OpenAPI specs instead of a pair of specs in the default mode.